2016 6 Hours of Nürburgring: Race

-The race resumed thirteen minutes later with the No. 1 Porsche driven by Webber leading teammate Jani and Duval.
+The race resumed 13 minutes later with the No. 1 Porsche driven by Webber leading teammate Jani and Duval.
 Jani closed the gap to teammate Webber over the next ten minutes.
 Webber was then instructed by Porsche to allow Jani to move ahead of him because of Jani's faster pace.
 Jani overtook Webber for the lead at the first corner shortly afterwards.
 Shortly after, Jani was issued a drive-through penalty for his collision with the No. 88 Abu Dhabi-Proton Racing car and served it four minutes later.
-He was able to catch Duval and attempted to pass him around the outside but the French driver defended his position at the first turn.
+He dropped to third overall, behind Duval.
+Jani was able to catch Duval and attempted to pass him around the outside but the French driver defended his position at the first turn.
 The two drivers continued to battle, allowing Lotterer to reduce the time distance.
 Lotterer attempted to overtake Jani around the outside but Jani defended his position, causing Lotterer to run wide and the two made minor contact.
 Lotterer reduced his speed but caught back up to Jani while moving through slower cars.
-Jani was overtaken by Lotterer at the NGK chicane but the duo drove alongside each other in the final turn and Jani reclaimed second position at turn one.
-Jani's car was hit at its rear-end by a BR01 car at the chicane.
+Jani was overtaken by Lotterer heading into the NGK chicane but the duo drove alongside each other in the final turn and Jani reclaimed second position at turn one.
+Jani's car was hit at its rear-end by a LMP2-class BR01 car at the chicane as he moved to the inside of the Audi.
 Lotterer moved into second by passing Jani in the Mercedes Arena section.